 […] Welcome to part 2 of our Scottish adventure.
 If you haven’t read part 1, click here. […]

-We had eight days to spend in Scotland, and I was told by every visitor’s guide that eight days would never be enough to see more than Edinburgh and Glasgow.
-But, knowing that my kids are good travelers in the car, we set out to defy that advice, and boy am I glad we did.
-While Edinburgh is truly a city full of things to do, the highlands were the highlight of the trip for all of us.
+We had eight days to spend in Scotland, and every visitor’s guide told me that eight days would never be enough to see more than Edinburgh and Glasgow.
+But, knowing that my kids are good travelers in the car, we set out to defy that advice and boy, am I glad we did.
+While Edinburgh is truly a city full of things to do, the highlands were the trip’s highlight for all of us.

 Where to go in Scotland?

 That is a tricky question!
 There was not a single part of Scotland that we didn’t find beautiful, historically fascinating, or of worth.
 We did find that the spectacular topography of Western Scotland, and the gorgeous highlands were our very favorite.
 Honestly, you can’t go wrong!
-If we had more time, we would have gone to the Scottish islands.
+We would have gone to the Scottish islands if we had more time.

-We enjoyed the itinerary we chose, but if we go back, we will spend more of our time in Skye.
+We enjoyed our itinerary, but if we return, we will spend more of our time in Skye.

-- Day 1 plus a tiny bit of night-We flew into Glasgow late in the afternoon and spent 1 nights in Oban which allowed us to explore Oban and Loch Lomond.
+- Day 1 plus a tiny bit of night- We flew into Glasgow late in the afternoon and spent one night in Oban, which allowed us to explore Oban and Loch Lomond.

-- Day 2- We drove to Skye by way of Glencoe and Fort William and spent the night in Skye.
+- Day 2- We drove to Skye through Glencoe and Fort William and spent the night in Skye.

-- Day 3-5 we drove to Aberdeen stopping by Loch Ness on the way and stayed for 2 nights.
+- Day 3-5, we drove to Aberdeen, stopping by Loch Ness on the way, and stayed for two nights.

-- Day 6-7 We drove to Edinburgh via Stirling Castle and spent the last of our time in Edinburgh.
+- Day 6-7 We drove to Edinburgh via Stirling Castle and spent the last time in Edinburgh.
 We drove to Glasgow early the next morning to catch our flight.

-We picked up my brother who was studying in Aberdeen and took him along with us for the rest of the trip. (so if you wonder who the hairy guy is in the pictures, you will know).
-Keep reading to see how we were able to see Scotland in a week!
+We picked up my brother, who was studying in Aberdeen, and took him along with us for the rest of the trip. (if you wonder who the hairy guy is in the pictures, you will know).
+Keep reading to see how we could see Scotland in a week!

 Loch Lomond

 If you don’t know the song Loch Lomond, you can listen to it here.
-This traditional Scottish song is about the largest loch (or lake) in Scotland.
+This traditional Scottish song is about Scotland’s largest loch (or lake).
 We visited the very pretty town of Luss on the banks of Loch Lomond.
-As we rambled around the thatched village homes and down tiny lanes, I looked out over the loch and thought of the lyrics to the well-known song and thought, “No wonder someone would write a song about this beautiful view.”
+As we rambled around the thatched village homes and down tiny lanes, I looked out over the loch, thought of the well-known song lyrics, and thought, “No wonder someone would write a song about this beautiful view.”

 Glencoe

 The awe-inspiring valleys and mountains of Glencoe are a must-do in my book.
 The views are overwhelmingly majestic.
 I honestly don’t know enough good adjectives to do Glencoe justice.
-I will simply say, if I had to make a top 10 list of most spectacular views, Glencoe would be on that list.
+I will simply say that if I had to make a top-10 list of the most spectacular views, Glencoe would be on that list.

 Drive through or stop for a while and hike.
 You won’t be disappointed.